juanm32/data-driven-dave-workshop/instructions/detailed_install.md

 NOTE: pip might be installed but not in your path.

 If either python3 or pip isn't present, install it using instructions appropriate to your operating system.
+See [python.org](https://www.python.org/) for more information.

-## STEP 2: (optional but a good idea: Install the python virtual environment (venv)
+## STEP 2: (optional, but a good idea) Install the python virtual environment (venv)
 This step is optional, but ensures your python modules and versions aren't stomping all over each other.

 `sudo pip install virtualenv`